Best General Liability Insurance Companies for Small Businesses in Pennsylvania

 • Doesn't serve rural Pennsylvania counties like Potter, Forest or Sullivan, where you operate

-• Requires lengthy approval for adding landlords or general contractors as additional insured
+• Requires lengthy approval to add landlords or general contractors as additional insured

 • Won't handle mid-term policy changes when your Lancaster manufacturer hires seasonal workers or your Chester retail store opens a second location

-Eliminate insurers that can't meet your baseline requirements now rather than discovering problems after comparing quotes.
+Eliminate insurers that can't meet your baseline requirements now.
+That's easier than discovering problems after you've already requested quotes.

 5. 5